Democratic Action Party (Malta)

 The Democratic Action Party was a political party in Malta.

 History

-The party was established in 1947 as a revived Maltese Political Union.
+The party was established on 19 March 1947 by former Nationalist legislator Joseph Hyzler, as a revived Maltese Political Union.
 It won four seats in the elections that year.
 However, it was reduced to just a single seat in the 1950 elections, and was dissolved shortly thereafter.

 Ideology

 The party was a grouping of landowners and professionals who sought to oppose economic and social reforms.
 It also supported protecting the interests of the Catholic church.